Monthly Newsletter Issue 116

 Internet4Classrooms now offers printables, covering Kindergarten to Sixth Grade Mathematics.
 Look for a rapidly growing variety of thousands of practice worksheets tied to the Common Core State Standards, School Subjects, Activities, and Holidays.

-New Printables Worksheets Made Available in NOVEMBERWe have released many new printables worksheets during the last month supporting the Common Core Standards.
+New Printables Worksheets Made Available in AUGUSTWe have released thousands of new printables worksheets during the last months supporting the Common Core Standards.

 Try them out, and then use them with your students as: